-Your total cholesterol level includes different types of cholesterol.
+When it comes to your blood cholesterol results, total cholesterol includes different types of cholesterol.
 The balance between the levels of these cholesterol is important because they do different things.
 There are two main types:

 LDL (low-density lipoprotein) is a 'bad' type of cholesterol.
 If there is too much LDL cholesterol in the blood, it can slowly build in the arteries, making them narrower which increases the risk of coronary heart diseases.